Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Local Epsilon Factors (cf. , , )

 }

 \begin{rmk} Using a similar method as above repeatedly, one can reduce several problems on $\ell$-adic sheaves on schemes of finite type over (the perfections of) finitely generated fields to cases over finite fields.
-For example, Theorem $1$ in \cite{Jacob} can be proven unconditionally, i.e. without the assumption that the sheaf $\mathcal{F}$ in loc. cit. is defined over a scheme of finite type over $\mathbb{Z}$, if the function field of the base scheme $S$ is a purely inseparable extension of a finitely generated field, although it should be proved by developing a theory of Jacobi sum characters for representations with torsion coefficient. \end{rmk}
+For example, Theorem $1$ in \cite{Jacob} can be proven unconditionally, i.e., without the assumption that the sheaf $\mathcal{F}$ in loc.~cit. is defined over a scheme of finite type over $\mathbb{Z}$, if the function field of the base scheme $S$ is a purely inseparable extension of a finitely generated field, although it would be desireble to prove it by developing a theory of Jacobi sum characters for representations with torsion coefficient. \end{rmk}